Today's Articles

 *The birth of Archer Alexander is celebrated on this date in c.
 1810.
 He was a former slave and laborer who served as the model for the emancipated slaves in the Emancipation Memorial in Washington, D.C.
 He was the subject of an 1885 biography, The Story of Archer Alexander, written by William Greenleaf Eliot

 Archer Alexander was born a slave near Richmond, Virginia, on the plantation of the Ferrell family in Fincastle, Virginia.
-Ferrell sold Archer's father to pay off debts while Archer was still a child, but shortly thereafter, his new owner died and left Archer Alexander to his son, Tom Ferrell, who moved to Missouri in 1831, taking his slave with him.
+Ferrell sold Archer's father to pay off debts while Archer was still a child, but shortly after that, his new owner died and left Archer Alexander to his son, Tom Ferrell, who moved to Missouri in 1831, taking his slave with him.
 Alexander's mother, left behind in Virginia, died only a few months later.

 Alexander was determined to flee from his life in slavery.
 In 1861, during the American Civil War, he covertly notified a group of Union troops that Confederate sympathizers had sabotaged a bridge they intended to use.
 He became a suspect and had to flee.
 Slave catchers captured him, but he broke free and returned to St. Louis, where he obtained employment under the protection of the Federal provost marshal.